 At the beginning of each school year, an annual written notice shall be provided to parents of students enrolled in a Title I Schoolwide or Targeted Assistance Program telling them they may request information about any paraprofessionals who provide instructional support for their child.
 The notice may be combined with a notice regarding No Child Left Behind teacher qualifications.

+LEGAL REF: 20 U.S.C. § 6319; 34 C.F.R. §§ 200.58, 200.59, 200.61

 FAIR LABOR STANDARDS ACT COMPLIANCE 5430